-Income taxes are primarily comprised of state and foreign income taxes.
 The provision or benefit for income taxes for the periods presented differs from the 34% U.S. Federal statutory rate primarily due to maintaining a valuation allowance for U.S. losses and tax assets, which we do not consider to be realizable.
-Income tax expense primarily consists of amounts payable in foreign jurisdictions.
+We recorded a tax benefit of \$0.8 million and \$0.6 million for the three months ended March 31, 2016 and 2015, which was primarily attributable to the amortization of our acquisition-related deferred tax liability, partially offset by tax provision and provision for uncertain tax liabilities related to our foreign operations.